 Before it finally became a member in 1973 under Prime Minister Edward Heath, the UK had applied to join twice before – both in the 1960s, and both attempts were vetoed by French President Charles De Gaulle.
 He believed the UK relied too heavily on the US, to the detriment of mainland Europe.

 One year after the UK joined, Heath’s Conservative government was replaced by a Labour one under Harold Wilson.
 The Labour party was divided over Europe and wanted the terms of membership renegotiated, so on 5 June 1975, the UK held a referendum.
 A landslide victory saw the campaign to remain win with more than two-thirds of the vote.

 The Maastricht Treaty, signed in 1992, renamed the EEC (by then 12 member states – Greece, Spain and Portugal joined in the 1980s) as the European Community (EC) to reflect that it covered a wider range than economic policy.
 This treaty also founded the European Union (EU) into which the EC countries were incorporated.
 The EU grew to 28 states with a single currency, the euro, adopted by 19 of them.

-This article was taken from the April 2019 BBC History Revealed magazine
+This content first appeared in the April 2019 issue of BBC History Revealed